LOADING

 A blogger named Brian Clark makes a fortune launching a wonderful new theme for WordPress.

-Perez Hilton becomes rich and famous writing on his blog.
+Perez Hilton becomes rich and famous by writing on his blog.

 In the last few years, though, it’s becoming clear that people who reject the worst of the current system are actually more likely to succeed.